 Learn how to develop your own unique voice.
 Discover how theme works with plot and character to make a story both meaningful and layered.
 Learn how to use thematic connections to make a story collection more desirable to publishers.

 You have a draft and you're ready to roll, right?
 Not so fast.
 The story isn't finished until you've revised.
 Learn how to identify weak spots in your story, improve pace through line edits, and find your story's true beginning and ending.
 Generate a cover letter and a list of outlets for publication.

 By the end of this class, you will have a thorough understanding of the fundamentals of narrative craft.
 You will have written and revised a short story, and you will be on your way to submitting it for publication.

 Would you like to receive feedback on your work?

-If you would like to receive feedback on your assignments or final story from the instructor, please purchase the Critique Add-on.
+If you would like to receive feedback on your final story from the instructor, please purchase the Critique Add-on.

 Enroll now and get started today!

 When you enroll, you'll have instant access to the course website so that you can introduce yourself and begin exploring the recommended reading.
 Your first set of lectures will be released the moment you enroll.
 Each week, you'll receive a welcome email directing you to your new module, packed with video and written lectures, a discussion forum, and an assignment.
-You'll have full access to the course for one year after your enrollment date, so you can revisit all of the materials at any time.
+You'll have full access to the course for two years after your enrollment date, so you can revisit all of the materials at any time.